Cadre (politics): Who was a cadre?

 A cadre was "anyone directly employed by the Party-state in an official capacity".
 Their work included serving as "the apparatuses of Party, state, or Securitate at any level of the political hierarchy".
 Cadres were considered to be from "healthy" or "unhealthy" origins.
 A cadre from healthy origins was a poorer peasant, while a cadre from unhealthy origins was a wealthier peasant.
 Cadres from healthy origins, ironically, had more issues with literacy and less managerial experience, but they were still preferred over cadres from unhealthy origins.
-Cadres who came from either origin could've still been stigmatized by their local community, which could've compromised their effectiveness in the field.
+Cadres who came from either origin could have still been stigmatized by their local community, which could have compromised their effectiveness in the field.
 Among the cadres, there were issues of illiteracy, lack of respect from their community, and a lack of commitment to the full ideology of communism.
 The state frequently encountered difficulties ensuring that cadres were acting in the way they wanted them to, oftentimes cadres would end up abusing the power they were delegated by the state or would end up shirking the responsibilities altogether.

 Recruitment problems

 Initially, there was a shortage of labor supply from the cadres.
 Even though the population of cadres was not small, they were not able to work efficiently as most of them are uneducated.
 Thus, the RCP required its cadres to engage more propaganda and persuade others to become cadres.
 This led the RCP to a dilemma: it did not have enough labor, but the process of persuasion demanded labor, so that the RCP ran into a further shortage.
 Later on, there was a variety of problems related to the recruitment of cadres.
-One issue was finding people who were qualified; the majority of the “healthy” population was illiterate and impoverished, and therefore had limited productivity to accomplish many assigned tasks.
+One issue was finding people who were qualified; the majority of the "healthy" population was illiterate and impoverished, and therefore had limited productivity to accomplish many assigned tasks.
 Similarly, the work that the cadres were expected to do was held to a high standard, and people did not want to work in a job with such high pressure.
-Additionally, the people who were qualified were often the educated “chiaburs” (wealthy peasants) who were later labelled as “enemies” by the Party, so they were also unqualified.
+Additionally, the people who were qualified were often the educated "chiaburs" (wealthy peasants) who were later labelled as "enemies" by the party, so they were also unqualified.
 Another issue was the negative perception of cadres in society.
-Because the job came with many negative connotations, many people did not want to become cadres and being ostracized by their local community.
-Moreover, while the RCP was always trying to find and set up its “enemies”, the RCP also had a desire to purge them.
-Hence, this action makes even fewer people who were eligible to work as cadres (i.e. not Party enemies).
+Because the job came with many negative connotations, many people did not want to become cadres and be ostracized by their local community.
+Moreover, while the RCP was always trying to find and set up its "enemies", it also had a desire to purge them.
+Hence, this action makes even fewer people eligible to work as cadres (i.e. not party enemies).
 This created shortage of qualified cadres, and some of them began to use leadership methods that may not have aligned with their behavioral code.